katexochen/blog/content/posts/reproducible-secure-signatures.md

 2. Recover the public key from the constant signature and the hash of the artifact.
 3. Compare the embedded public key digest with the recovered public key digest.

-## Security
+### Security considerations

-### Private key recovery
+In our scheme, we have a constant signature that we recover a public key from.
-The attacker for our scheme knows the following parameters:
+Accordingly, the attacker in our security game knows the following parameters:

-1. The public key
+1. The public key $B$
-1. One message signature pair
+1. One message signature pair $(m, (r, s))$ where $m$ is the hash of the artifact and $(r, s)$ is the constant signature $(2, 1)$.

-This is a weaker security model than EUF-CMA, since in EUF-CMA, the attacker can query the signature for the message in 2.
-Then they have the same information AND further oracle queries available.
+This is a weaker security model than EUF-CMA, which would allow the attacker to query signature for additional, chosen messages.
 Therefore, since ECDSA is EUF-CMA secure, the attacker in our scheme also cannot create new message signature pairs.

-In practice to break the scheme using a constant signature, the attacker still needs to find a hash collision in $h$ even when they've recovered the private key.
+In practice, to break the scheme using a constant signature, the attacker still needs to find a hash collision in $h$ even when they've recovered the private key.